cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 - Specify a schedule for the batch pipeline, using either the *basic* or *advanced* specification.
   The schedule uses the underlying operating system's ``cron`` application.

-- :ref:`Post-run actions <cask-hydrator-plugins-post-run-plugins>` can be specified, and these will be run depending on the configuration; they can run even if the pipeline fails, as they can be specified to run on one of *completion*, *success*, or *failure*.
+- :ref:`Post-run actions <cdap-pipelines-plugins-post-run-plugins>` can be specified, and these will be run depending on the configuration; they can run even if the pipeline fails, as they can be specified to run on one of *completion*, *success*, or *failure*.
 You can have any number of post-run actions, and additional ones are added by clicking the *+*